superstringman/api-docs/bot.md

 ## `GET /bot/commands`

-Returns an array of commands
+Returns an array of commands.

 ### Example Request